coatlessali/HoneyPatcher/README.md

 A mod tool for Sonic the Fighters.

+### Hiatus
+I'm not working on this right now, due to personal reasons.
+If there are any critical bugs, feel free to open an issue.
+I'll get around to that rsrtools library at some point.

 Right now, it can:
 - Back up your game files
 - Restore your game files